gruntwork-io/terraform-google-gke/modules/gke-cluster/README.md

 ## How do I configure the cluster to use Google Groups for GKE?

 If you want to enable Google Groups for use with RBAC, you have to provide a G Suite domain name using input variable `var.gsuite_domain_name`.
 If a value is provided, the cluster will be initialised with a security group `gke-security-groups@[yourdomain.com]`.

+In G Suite, you will have to:

+1. Create a G Suite Google Group in your domain, named gke-security-groups@[yourdomain.com].
+The group must be named exactly gke-security-groups.
+1. Create groups, if they do not already exist, that represent groups of users or groups who should have different permissions on your clusters.
+1. Add these groups (not users) to the membership of gke-security-groups@[yourdomain.com].

 After the cluster has been created, you are ready to create Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings that reference your G Suite Google Groups.
 Note that you cannot enable this feature on existing clusters.

 For more information, see https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control#google-groups-for-gke.